 Secukinumab belongs to a class of medicines called biologics.
 Biologics are genetically-engineered proteins.
-Secukinumab, a monoclonal antibody, works by blocking the activity of a protein called interleukin (IL) 17A.IL-17A levels are increased in diseases such as psoriasis, psoriatic arthritis and ankylosing spondylitis.
-Secukinumab, via blocking IL-17A, helps to reduce the activity of the immune system and the symptoms of the diseases.
+Secukinumab works by blocking the activity of a protein called interleukin (IL) 17A.IL-17A levels are increased in diseases such as psoriasis, psoriatic arthritis and ankylosing spondylitis.
+Secukinumab blocks IL-17A and helps to reduce the activity of the immune system and the symptoms of the diseases.

 Let your doctor or dentist know that you are taking Secukinumab, as it may increase the risk of infection after a surgical procedure.

-Inform the doctor, pharmacist or specialty nurse before starting on a new medicine or supplement.
+Inform the doctor. pharmacist or specialty nurse before starting on a new medication or supplement.